daniel3735928559/category/example/poesy.md

 Bright-eyed Fancy hovering o'er
 Scatters from her pictured urn
 Thoughts that breathe, and words that burn.
-But ah! 'tis heard no more—
+But ah! 'tis heard no more--
 Oh! lyre divine, what daring spirit
 Wakes thee now?
 Though he inherit
 Nor the pride, nor ample pinion,